input-output-hk/Certification-working-group/Agendas/CIP-Maat.md

 Author: Alex

 Agenda: discuss my CIP proposal.
+TLDR: I propose to untroduce controlled randomness as a parameter and a regulable process for balancing the power of Cardano Stakeholders.

 The problem I would like to put forth is best described by the Cardano Summit Hackathon's theme: transparency for governance.
 So far as I understand when we talk about governance we talk about dReps most of the time. dReps are delegates, users who are able to vote on behalf of other users.